 To help support our immunisation programmes, we are developing our vaccinating workforce to keep New Zealanders safe and well.

-Our vaccinating workforce is made up of general practitioners, nurses, midwives, and pharmacists.
+Our vaccinating workforce is made up of general practitioners, nurses, midwives and pharmacists.
 In response to the COVID-19 pandemic, additional vaccinators were authorised to help rapidly vaccinate Aotearoa against COVID-19.
+We are now building on the success of that programme to develop a new vaccinating role (Vaccinating Health Worker) to support our regular immunisation programme.

-There are a range of vaccinating roles that help deliver our immunisation programmes across the motu.
-Each have different pathways, training and authorisation requirements.
+There is a range of vaccinating roles that help deliver our immunisation programmes across the motu.
+Each has different pathways, training and authorisation requirements.

 - Fully Authorised Vaccinators